xundeenergie/friendica/doc/Channels.md

 * from - Use "from:nickname" or "from:nickname@domain.tld" to search for posts from a specific author.
 * to - Use "to:nickname" or "to:nickname@domain.tld" to search for posts with the given contact as receiver.
-* group - Use "group:nickname" or "group:nickname@domain.tld" to search for group posts of the given group.
+* group - Use "group:nickname" or "group:nickname@domain.tld" to search for posts of the given group.
 * application | relay - Use "application:nickname" or "application:nickname@domain.tld" to search for posts that had been reshared by the given relay application.
 * server - Use "server:hostname" to search for posts from a specific server.
 In the case of group postings, the search text contains both the hostname of the group server and the author's hostname.
 * source - The ActivityPub type of the post source.
 Use this for example to include or exclude group posts or posts from services (aka bots).